-The estimate for the object class includes a projected increase of \$50,000 which includes funding for administrative support services provided by other federal agencies, including payroll and accounting services received from GSA Office of the Chief Financial Officer (OCFO) as well as human resource services related to managing electronic official personnel folders, conducting personnel actions, and initiating personnel clearances, and legal support services received from GSA Commissions and Boards Services (CABS).
-The estimate also includes security background investigations performed by the Department of Defense, USAJOBS recruitment assistance received through the Office of Personnel Management and other support provided through interagency agreements.
+The estimate for the object class includes funding for administrative support services provided by other federal agencies, including payroll and accounting services received from GSA Office of the Chief Financial Officer (OCFO) as well as human resource services related to managing electronic official personnel folders, conducting personnel actions, and initiating personnel clearances, and legal support services received from GSA Commissions and Boards Services (CABS).
+The estimate also includes security background investigations performed by the Defense Counterintelligence and Security Agency (DCSA), USAJOBS recruitment assistance received through the Office of Personnel Management (OPM) and other support provided through interagency agreements.
 The Board's enabling legislation authorizes the procurement of necessary administrative services from GSA on a reimbursable basis.
-This estimate includes an increase in the costs of payroll and financial reporting and services and \$6,100 in building security fees levied by the Department of Homeland Security (DHS) Federal Protective Service (FPS).
+This estimate includes an increase in the costs of payroll and financial reporting and services and \$6,200 in building security fees levied by the Department of Homeland Security (DHS) Federal Protective Service (FPS).
 Furthermore, this estimate encompasses the support received from the Department of Health and Human Services (HHS), Federal Occupational Health Service (FOH) to provide occupational and/or environmental health services as well as personal identity verification (PIV) card support from GSA's Managed Service Office (MSO) for all Board personnel.

-OBJECT CLASS 26.0, SUPPLIES AND MATERIALS: \$175,000
+OBJECT CLASS 26.0, SUPPLIES AND MATERIALS: \$30,000

-This estimate includes an estimated increase of \$150,000 for anticipated expenses for office supplies, subscriptions to technical publications and on-line academic journals and research databases, meeting supplies, and off-the-shelf technical reports and studies.
+This estimate includes anticipated expenses for office supplies, subscriptions to technical publications and on-line academic journals and research databases, meeting supplies, and off-the-shelf technical reports and studies.

-OBJECT CLASS 31.0, EQUIPMENT: \$100,000
+OBJECT CLASS 31.0, EQUIPMENT: \$20,000

-This object class includes a projected increase of \$80,000 which includes costs to maintain IT and other electronic equipment, including computer hardware and software.
-The object class includes funding for the continuation of upgrades and ongoing maintenance to the Board's IT and physical security equipment, continuity of operations (COOP), support of E-Gov telecommuting efforts, and technical support for the management and ongoing maintenance and upgrades of the Board's cybersecurity initiatives.
+This object class includes costs to maintain IT and other electronic equipment, including computer hardware and software.
+The object class includes funding for the continuation of ongoing maintenance to the Board's IT and physical security equipment, continuity of operations (COOP), support of E-Gov telecommuting efforts, and technical support for the management and ongoing maintenance and upgrades of the Board's cybersecurity initiatives.